Weed-Infused Mochi Gummies Might Be Our New Favorite Summer Edible

 The edibles are currently only available in California (and constantly selling out), but Lim anticipates that Sundae School products will become more widely accessible in the future.
 “People are popping Ambien, drinking white wine, [but] they're like, ‘Whoa, cannabis is the devil’s lettuce,’” he laughs.
 He hopes with his products, those attitudes can change.

 In the meantime, Sundae School is cooking up a CBD line and toying with the idea of different edibles.
-There’s a new white peach mochi flavor launching this summer, also inspired by childhood nostalgia.
-In honor of Asian American Pacific Islander Heritage Month, Sundae School has also partnered with ten AAPI chefs for a curated food zine, complete with munchie recipes.
+There’s a fuzzy white peach mochi flavor that launched last summer, also inspired by childhood nostalgia with a flavor reminiscent of peach rings.
+Zines and new apparel, ash trays, and other weed accessories are constantly being added to Sundae School's repertoire.
 Lim wants his platform to continue to be a space for storytelling, using cannabis as a vehicle.

 “For us, sharing our stories as Koreans, as Vietnamese, and as Asian Americans is so crucial to our identity as selves and our identity as a brand,” he explains.
 “It is a pleasure every day to grow our community and to be serving great highs.”